6 Loving Fathers in Literature You Must Discover

 Father: Don Vito Corleone

-Character Description: Don Vito might not be the most noble of men.
+Character Description: Don Vito might not be the noblest of men.
 But there is no denying the love he has for his children and wife.
-Family comes first for Don Vito.
+Family comes first for Don Vito in this depiction of one of the most loving fathers in literature.

 Quote: “A man who doesn’t spend time with his family can never be a real man.”